danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - Experienced to be poorly managed
 - Server logs is disproportionately priced = too expensive for this project
 - We don't have access to the server
-- The wait time for support can be long and very bothersome as well as incorrect.
+- The wait time for support can be long and incorrect.
 - Server might be (was in our case) misconfigured
 - Will require a migration to a potentially as bad service